KSDaemon/redmine-git-repo-hook/README.md

 Usage
 -----

-1. Place a "post-receive" shell script in your repo .git/hooks/ directory (or use symlink in case of more than one repo)
+1. Place a "post-receive" shell script in your repo .git/hooks/ directory (or use symlink in case of more than one repo) on repository server
 2. Place config.ini and pr-hook.php in one place on redmine server accessible via http
 3. Edit "post-receive" shell script and change url to one, configured for step 2
 4. Edit config.ini to meet your need